-The Genesee Mine is operated by Capital Power GP Holdings Inc. under the AER Mine permit No. C99-8C.

-Alberta Environmental Protection and Enhancement Act ("EPEA") Approval No. 10404-03-00 as amended regulates the development, operation and reclamation of the mine and any disturbances directly related to the Genesee Mine.
+The Genesee Mine is operated under the Alberta Energy Regulator (AER) Mine permit No. C99-8C.
+Alberta Environmental Protection and Enhancement Act ("EPEA") Approval No. 10404-03-00 regulates the development, operation and reclamation of the mine and any disturbances directly related to the Genesee Mine.
 The approval expires on July 02, 2025.
 All operating licenses and approvals are granted with the capability to renew every ten years upon reapplication.